mhazeltonhbs/VPAL-MyHBX/Data Layer Events/Error Message Presented.md

 ## Event Firing Instructions

 <p><strong>Platform: myhbx</strong></p>
-<p>Fire when an error message is displayed on MyHBX.
+<p>Fire when an error message is displayed on MyHBX, such as form validation errors.
 This should be any 'friendly message' to the user.</p>

 ## Javascript Code
 ```js